sgur/vim-paq/README.md

 " Pass the path to set the runtimepath properly.
 Ghq 'rstacruz/sparkup', {'rtp': 'vim/'}

+" Define pseudo command
+Ghq 'AndrewRadev/inline_edit.vim', {'command' : {'name': 'InlineEdit', 'nargs': '*'}}

-" Disable update by 'pinned' flag
-Ghq 'Shougo/vimproc.vim', {'pinned': 1}
+" Disable update by 'pinned' flag (Only enabled for ':GhqUpdate' command) Ghq 'Shougo/vimproc.vim', {'pinned': 1}

 " All of your Plugins must be added before the following line